avassilev/py4datmod/Suggested_order.md

-# Suggested order of topics
+# Suggested order of topics on Python

 1. Introduction to Python
 2. Data structures